dgikiller/mojolicious-plugin-jquery/README.md

     This will include the last JQuery Migrate version shipped with this plugin.
     Set this to 1 if you want to include this js.

-- jquery\_1

-    This will include the last 1.x.x JQuery version shipped with this plugin.
-    Set this to 1 if you want to use this version.
-    (This option will prevent JQuery Migrate inclusion)

 ## find\_files